How To Find The Best Push Mower For Your Needs

 - Rear-wheel drive mowers have better traction on hills and better steering control, but may make it a little harder to make sharp turns.
 These mowers are suited for open yards with steep hills.

-If your lawn is larger than ¾ acres you may want to consider a Riding Lawn Mower.
+If your lawn is larger than 3/4 of an acre, you may want to consider a riding lawn mower.

 Lawn Mower Features: Choosing The Features Right For You

-- Starting Systems - An easy start lawn mower is one of the most important features to get the job started right.
+An easy-start lawn mower is one of the most important features to get the job started right.
 That’s why selecting the right starting system is vital in ensuring you a hassle-free lawn mowing experience.

 - Electric Starting Systems eliminate pull starts all together.
 Simply prime the mower engine and turn the key for quick, dependable starts without any maintenance required.